danzek/annotationis/README.md

 | Dan O'Day | d@4n68r.com | [danzek](https://github.com/danzek) | [@4n68r](https://twitter.com/4n68r) |
 | Adam Witt | accidentalassist@gmail.com | [PoorBillionaire](https://github.com/PoorBillionaire) | [@_TrapLoop](https://twitter.com/_TrapLoop)

+Contributions are welcome.
+Contact me, create an issue, and/or fork this code and create a pull request.

 ## Random Trivia

 I used to keep stuff like this in [Gists](https://gist.github.com/danzek) but am moving some of it into this repository in order to be able to add a little more structure to it.